 American Manufacturing:

 By manufacturing here at home, we keep your supply chain moving, your pricing predictable, and your lead times short.
+This is how we are able to keep your non-woven pricing steady.

 Smarter Spending: